diyscif/diyscif/scif-thesis.md

 No microphone jamming is used within the SCIF.
 The technology is not yet fully matured.
 It can be easily overcome by using specialized microphones without hardware non-linearities in the ultrasonic spectrum.
-In place of the microphone jamming system, a tight PED policy should be instituted prohibiting the use of all private electronic devices within the SCIF.
-Compliance with this policy by non-trusted personnel should be checked at the entrance.
+In place of the microphone jamming system, a strict PED policy should be instituted prohibiting the use of all private electronic devices within the SCIF.
+Compliance with this policy by non-trusted personnel, like visitors, should be checked at the entrance.

 ## Electromagnetic/TEMPEST Shielding